hpcaitech/Open-Sora/docs/report_03.md

 2. For the next 260k steps, We remove the identity loss and just learn the 3D VAE.
 3. For the last 540k steps , since we find only reconstruction 2D VAE's feature cannot lead to further improvement, we remove the loss and train the whole VAE to reconstruct the original videos.
 This stage is trained on on 24 GPUs.

-For the first half of training, we adopt 20% images and 80% videos.
+For both stage 1 and stage 2 training, we adopt 20% images and 80% videos.
 We find videos with length different from 17 frames will suffer from blurring.
 Thus, we use a random number within 34 frames to make our VAE more robust to different video lengths.
 Our [training](/scripts/train_vae.py) and [inference](/scripts/inference_vae.py) code is available in the Open-Sora 1.2 release.

 When using the VAE for diffusion model, our stacked VAE requires small memory as the our VAE's input is already compressed.
 We also split the input videos input several 17 frames clips to make the inference more efficient.
 The performance of our VAE is on par with another open-sourced 3D VAE in [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.1.0.md).